 Avoid excessive heat.
 Protect from freezing.

-After opening, unused bags may be stored at room temperature for 96 hours or they may be stored for 30 days in the blister package after returning the cover film to original
+After opening, unused bags may be stored for 30 days by returning cover film to original

 position and sealing with tape to prevent possible loss of moisture.